8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 The kicker?
 As if that wasn’t enough.
 The breakdown of services didn’t match from the details of the claim in the app compared to the bill.

 When I went back to look at the details for page one?
-None of those matched either.
+None of those service descriptions matched either.

 It’s the twenty-first century and this is the best we can do?

 I can’t reconcile these bills in a definitive way.
-I called the insurance provider and they couldn’t explain why this was the case and basically had the same level of confidence I did that the items on page two were for the claims in the app.
+I called the insurance provider and they couldn’t explain why this was the case and basically had the same level of confidence I did that the items on page two of the second bill were for the claims in the app.

 A better experience…

 The hospital bills the insurance company.
 The insurance company negotiates the price, pays the total amount, and bills me what I owe.
+I pay extra to the insurance company.

 Like a credit card.

 A full payment service.
 My contract is with the insurance provider, not the hospital.
-My financial interactions are with the provider, not the hospital.
+My financial interactions are with the insurance provider, not the hospital.

 When I got in a car accident, my insurance company paid the bill and I paid them any extra.
 I did not pay the mechanic.